Many of the world’s most urgent problems share a common cause: our food choices.

 Animal agriculture subjects billions of animals to immense physical and emotional suffering.
 These sentient and intelligent beings are denied even their most basic needs; enduring extreme confinement, squalid conditions, poor health, mutilations and slaughter.

 Animal agriculture is a major cause of some of the world’s most urgent environmental problems.
 It is one of the leading drivers of climate change, land degradation, pollution, water depletion, rainforest destruction, and species extinction.

 Feeding plants to farmed animals contributes to world hunger and food injustice, driving up the price of basic foods in poor countries.
 With a growing world population, it is unsustainable to eat so many animal products, which are a highly inefficient way to produce food.

 Most of us are aware that our diet impacts our health, other people, animals, and our planet but growing up routinely eating animal products, liking the taste and convenience, we rarely consider the consequences and alternatives.
 Plant-based foods are seen by many as lacking in taste, range and availability – we call this “veg prejudice”.

 Learn more: www.proveg.com

 Animals suffer like we do

 We are taught to think of animals raised for food – if we think of them at all – as “farm animals”, a nameless, faceless and abstracted category.
-But “farm animals” is a human-invented concept.
-Just like cats and dogs, and like humans as well, animals that are used for food are also individuals with unique personalities and emotions.
+However, “farm animals” is a human-invented concept; just like cats and dogs and like humans as well, animals that are used for food are also individuals with unique personalities and emotions.
 They feel joy, affection and pleasure, as well as fear, grief, and pain.
 Like us, they form deep friendships and emotional bonds, and like us, they seek to preserve their lives.